mlanza/seqkit/README.md

 # Note

 **Note** is command line access to [Logseq](https://logseq.com) knowhow.
-Prefer command line tools to MCP tools because they're ephemeral, composeable and available to humans 🧔🏼 and agents 🤖 alike.
-It's easier to wrap a command line tool as an MCP server, than the reverse.
+Command line tools are ephemeral, composeable and available to humans 🧔🏼 and agents 🤖 alike.
+Plus, it's easier to wrap a command line tool as an MCP server, than the reverse.

 <p align="center">
   <img src="./images/logo.png" style="width: 250px; max-width: 100%;" />